dominic-espo/Savefile-Saver/README.md

 You should then see a confirmation in the terminal saying that your files are now being copied to the `Saved` folder in the program's source directory.

 Afterwards, always make sure that the `Saved` folder has been backed up to some sort of USB or external drive.
-This won't guarantee that your data won't be lost or stolen.
+This cannot guarantee that your data won't be lost or stolen.
 But if your main machine fails in some way, you'll have an external backup of your savefiles.